Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-Apart from the obvious change that tells the attachments to use more samples, you'll notice a change to the `finalLayout` parameter for the color attachment.
-This is because the multisampled color buffer will be only used to store color pixels - for presentation, we can only use a single-sampled attachment.
-This also applies to multisampled depth, which means we need to create additional resolve attachments:
+Apart from the obvious change that tells both color and depth to use more samples, you'll notice an update to the `finalLayout` parameter for the color attachment.
+This is because a multisampled image is a fairly complex structure containing more information than a regular image.
+One of the consequences of this is that it cannot be processed by a sampler, so it cannot be drawn directly to the screen.
+For that reason, a multisampled image has to be translated (resolved) to a regular image before it can be used.
+This also applies to the depth buffer, so we need to define two additional attachments:

 ```c++
     ...